NoridelHerron/NoridelHerron/README.md

 🔜 Upcoming:
 - Integration of decoder, register file, control and hazard logic
-- VHDL-to-Verilog wrapper for compatibility
+- Verilog-to-VHDL wrapper for compatibility

 ---